Loosu ponnu: History and terminology

 According to critic Baradwaj Rangan, the loosu ponnu trope emerged in an era where Tamil filmmakers began casting North Indian women, who did not know Tamil, in leading roles; due to their lip syncing not being perfect (their lines would be dubbed over by others), wild gesticulation and their emotional reactions seeming unusual, "all of this ended up making them look like mad people".

 Characteristics

 Loosu ponnus are typically depicted as being bubbly, naïve, childish, lacking professional ambition, having easily detachable ties with their families, and showing unquestioning devotion to heroic males once they fall in love with them.
 They are also depicted as angelic, in need of constant rescuing, and incapable of doing even simple things in life.
 Very often, their "cuteness" is directly proportional to how insane their actions may seem to viewers.

 Examples

-Known loosu ponnu characters in Tamil films are Anjali (Amala) from Agni Natchathiram (1988), Mythili (Jyothika) in Manmadhan (2004), Suji and Hema (Meera Jasmine) in Pudhiya Geethai (2003) and Sandakozhi (2005) respectively, Haritha (Nayanthara) in Kalvanin Kadhali (2006), Hasini (Genelia D'Souza) in Santosh Subramaniam (2008), Anitha (Taapsee Pannu) in Arrambam (2013), Chitra Devipriya (Kajal Aggarwal) in All in All Azhagu Raja (2013), Keerthana (Nazriya) in Raja Rani (2013 film), Yazhini (Hansika Motwani) in Maan Karate (2014), Shakila (Samantha) in 10 Endrathukulla (2015), Sowmya (Aggarwal) in Paayum Puli (2015), Priya (Motwani) in Uyire Uyire (2016), Aarathu Aanandhi (Sai Pallavi) in Maari 2 (2018), Vandhana (Sayyeshaa) in Ghajinikanth (2018), and Padmini (Priyanka Arul Mohan) in Doctor (2021).
-Keerthy Suresh has played such characters in films like Remo (2016) and Thodari (2016).
+Known loosu ponnu characters in Tamil films are: